aro-network/aro-docs/docs/campaigns/jade.md

 - **Can I transfer Jade?**
   No, Jade is not a token and cannot be transferred at this stage.
-- **Will Previewnet Jade carry over to Testnet?**
-  Yes, your Previewnet Jade will seamlessly migrate to your Testnet account upon launch.
 - **How much ARO token is reserved for the redemption with Jade?**
   Up to `5%` of the total ARO token supply will be specifically reserved for community incentives, which will be dropped to the ARO Community in the future.